JSydll/sidefits-recap/doc/Docker.md

 For non-Pro Windows distributions, the [Docker Toolbox](https://docs.docker.com/toolbox/overview/) needs to be installed.
 Note that Docker does not automatically start during system boot.

 Docker can only be executed in the preconfigured shell provided by the Toolbox.
 All Toolbox related apps need to be executed as administrator.

+# Using the Docker Quickstart Shell

+Useful commands:
+    - `docker-compose up` Downloads/builds/runs a composition of Docker containers defined in a `docker-compose.yml` file.
+    - `docker-compose up --build` Rerun the build step to account for changes in the configuration of container images.
+    - `docker-machine restart default` Restart the `default` machine (e.g. necessary if you encountered network issues).
+    - `docker info` Displays information on the current Docker setup.